maxpfandl/SpotifyPlexSync/README.md

     ],
-    "Prefix": "Spotify - :will used as prefix for the synced playlist", "LogUnmatched": "true|false: logs unmatched tracks to unmatched_yyyy-MM-dd.log", "AddAuthorToTitle": "true|false: add author to title of the playlist like 'myplaylist by author'" }
+    "Prefix": "Spotify - :will used as prefix for the synced playlist", "LogUnmatched": "true|false: logs unmatched tracks to unmatched_yyyy-MM-dd.log", "AddAuthorToTitle": "true|false: add author to title of the playlist like 'myplaylist by author'", "MaxTracks": 150, #set 0 to ignore
+    "WebHook": "posts json with errors/statusmessages to this webhook", "WebHookBasicAuth":"user:password for webhook if needed", }
 ```